Language Translation

 To help address this shortfall, the Indiana General Assembly in 2023 approved more than $7 million to construct basic, physical firefighter training locations in areas of Indiana where firefighters must drive more than 30 miles to receive quality training.

 These new training sites will be locally owned and maintained, and the state will support the construction of tower and burn facilities to allow for all hands-on firefighter training associated with the Firefighter I and Firefighter II required training.
-To be considered for one of these training locations, local communities must, at a minimum:
+To be considered for one of these training locations, local communities were to have, at a minimum:

-• Be located in an identified area of need
+• Been located in an identified area of need

-• Own property with the infrastructure to allow for live burn training, such as utilities and access for fire department apparatus
+• Owned property with the infrastructure to allow for live burn training, such as utilities and access for fire department apparatus

-• Open the site to regional fire departments for training
+• Opened the site to regional fire departments for training

 Additional considerations for site selection: